-If you decide to deliver at the University Hospital of Hartlepool or at home and there are any complications you will be transferred to University Hospital of North Tees by ambulance.
+If you decide to deliver at home and there are any complications you will be transferred to University Hospital of North Tees by ambulance.
 We are therefore reliant on the ambulance service and its response times for the speed of the transfer.

-Both hospitals at the trust are teaching hospitals and students may be present.
+The University Hospital of North Tees is a teaching hospital and students may be present.
 If you do not wish a student to be involved in your care please could you let you midwife know.

 What are the main things I need to consider when deciding where I want my baby to be born?

 There are important factors that you need to consider when making your decision.
 These include: